oscaryas/Integrating-AI-ML-into-Undergraduate-Physics-Curriculum/README.md

   6. Now find a partner and agree upon which "fork" or github repository you will be updating.
 It doesn't really matter who's it is.

-Step 1: Adding Collaborators
+Step 1 Adding Collaborators:

   1. On the agreed upon repository go to settings.
 (Should look something like the image below)
 ![Image Test](/Images/Collaborators.png)

-  3. Click on Access on sidebar and then click collaborators.
+  2. Click on Access on sidebar and then click collaborators.

-  4. Type the username of the collaborator and add to repository.
+  3. Type the username of the collaborator and add to repository.

-  5. The collaborator should then receive an email and accept invitation.
+  4. The collaborator should then receive an email and accept invitation.

 Step 2: Retrieving Files
 After you have forked a new Git Repository on Github, you need a way to **copy it to your local machine**.
 (Desktop)